What is Cortrosyn?

 Tell your doctor about all your current medicines, especially a diuretic or "water pill."

-Other drugs may interact with cosyntropin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Cortrosyn, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.